Own your access.

 Exit when you want.

 Subscriptions are rent — you pay monthly and lose everything when you leave.
 A Content Pass is ownership.
-Buy once, access forever, sell anytime.
+Buy once, access forever, transfer anytime.
 The creator economy, but you actually own it.

 The math doesn't work.
 For anyone.